SAP-samples/teched2022-IN264/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/lp_site_manager_group_add_apps.png)

-8. Assign now the SAP Task Center apps to "everyone" role, if u want to create an own "custom" role have a look in the [official SAP Help documentation](https://help.sap.com/docs/Launchpad_Service/8c8e1958338140699bd4811b37b82ece/baeaf6ee364e48ac95dc09470281f174.html) to follow the required steps.
+8. Assign now the SAP Task Center apps to "everyone" role, if you want to create an own "custom" role have a look in the [official SAP Help documentation](https://help.sap.com/docs/Launchpad_Service/8c8e1958338140699bd4811b37b82ece/baeaf6ee364e48ac95dc09470281f174.html) to follow the required steps.

     <br>![](/exercises/ex1/images/lp_site_manager_role_add_apps.png)

-9. The last step is now to create launchpad site by creating a new **site** in the **Site Manager**.
+9. The last step is now to create the SAP Launchpad site by creating a new **site** in the **Site Manager**.
     Please navigate to the **Site Directory** in order to do this:

     <br>![](/exercises/ex1/images/lp_site_manager_site_directory.png)

-10. create a "new" site:
+10. Create a "new" site:

     <br>![](/exercises/ex1/images/lp_site_manager_site_directory_new_site.png)

-11. Afterwards you will be able to see all settings for your newly created launchpad site.
+11. Afterwards you will be able to see all settings for your newly created SAP Launchpad site.
 In order to access the "SAP Task Center" as business user (task approver), please open the URL in "Incognito"-mode browser session or logout all your sessions for the platform user (BTP Admin):

     <br>![](/exercises/ex1/images/lp_site_manager_site_edit.png)

 > ℹ You can also bookmark the URL for your Launchpad site for later reference.

-12. After providing the credentials from the "**business user**" you should now identify the "Task Center tiles":
+12. After providing the credentials of the "**business user**" you should now identify the "Task Center tiles":

     <br>![](/exercises/ex1/images/lp_site_launch.png)